sqlxpert/lights-off-aws/README.md

   EC2 Windows or commercial Linux instance (but [other EC2 instances have a 1-minute minimum](https://aws.amazon.com/blogs/aws/new-per-second-billing-for-ec2-instances-and-ebs-volumes/));
-  of ongoing storage charges for stopped EC2 instances and RDS databases; and of costs that resume when AWS automatically starts an RDS database that has been stopped for 7 days.
-There might be other AWS costs as well!
+  of ongoing storage charges for stopped EC2 instances and RDS databases; and of charges that resume when AWS automatically starts an RDS database that has been stopped for 7 days.
+Other AWS charges may apply!

-* Test the AWS Lambda functions and IAM policies in your own AWS environment.
-  To help improve Lights Off, please submit
-  [bug reports and feature requests](https://github.com/sqlxpert/lights-off-aws/issues), as well as [proposed changes](https://github.com/sqlxpert/lights-off-aws/pulls).
+* Test the AWS Lambda functions, SQS queue and IAM policies in your own AWS environment.
+To help improve Lights Off, please submit [bug reports and feature requests](https://github.com/sqlxpert/lights-off-aws/issues), as well as [proposed changes](https://github.com/sqlxpert/lights-off-aws/pulls).